opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     Number of candidates that are elected in the contest, i.e. 'N' of N-of-M (integer).

 post_ids
-    **repeating**
+    **repeated**
     Lists each identifier of an OCD ``Post`` representing a public office for which the candidates are competing in the contest.
-If multiple, the primary post should be listed first, e.g., the id for the President post should be listed before the id for Vice-President.
+Has the following properties:

+        post_id
+            Reference to an OCD ``Post``.

+        sort_order
+            **optional**
+            Useful sorting posts in contests where two or more public offices are at stake.

 party_id
     **optional**